JupiterLikeThePlanet/Twitter-Bot-2/README.md

 * Access Token Key
 * Access Token Secret

-> A good breakdown of these past steps can be found [here](Follow these steps: https://dev.to/omarhashimoto/how-to-build-a-simple-twitter-bot-in-17-lines-ofcode-2aan)
+> A good breakdown of these past steps can be found here.  https://dev.to/omarhashimoto/how-to-build-a-simple-twitter-bot-in-17-lines-ofcode-2aan)

 ## Initializing the Project